jrmi/airboardgame/README.md

 Want to test a concept?
 Play a Print & Play game?
 Use airboardgame without the need for more hardware.
 The only limit is your imagination.

-To access this features, just be the first player and click the "Edit button" to enable edition features.
+To access this features, login then click on the « create new game » button on home page.

-We want Airboardgame to be simple, intuitive and consistent web application.
+We want Airboardgame to be simple, intuitive and a consistent web application.
 Just give a try and if you like it share it and contribute.

 You can create a game with simple actions :